gsteixeira/django-encrypted-file-field/README.md

 DJANGO ENCRYPTED FILE FIELD
 ---------------------------

-django-encrypted-file-field - A file field with encryption for Django.
+django-filefield-encrypted - An encrypted file field for Django.

 This will encrypt when saving and decrypt on reading files on the fly.
 Files will be stored in a directory other than MEDIA_ROOT, so not exposed through 'media/...'.